Consultancy

 The first way I'm different is that I say 'No thank you' to more consultancy projects than I say, 'Yes please!'

-I won't work with you unless I think I can make a substantial impact to your business or organisation.
+I won't work with you unless I think I can make a substantial impact on your business or organisation.
 Here's how I do that...

-You'd expect me to tell you that I'm different, wouldn't you?
+You'd expect me to tell you I'm different, wouldn't you?
 So, I will.

 I'm different.